mebusy/cs162_OS_fa13_Berkeley/README.md

 4. [Lecture 5 Concurrency](lecture/5_Concurrency.pdf)
     - all interrupts are asynchronous
     - A executing interrupt may be interrupted by another high priority interrupt.
 So there got to be several levels of interrupt stack.
+    - **Kernel threads vs User Threads**
+        - User threads and Kernel threads are exactly the same
+        - A User thread is one that executes user-space code.
+But it can call into kernel space at any time.
+It's still considered a "User" thread, even though it's executing kernel code at elevated security levels.
+        - A Kernel thread is one that **ONLY** runs kernel code and isn't associated with a user-space process.
+        - In fact, all threads start off in kernel space, because the clone() operation happens in kernel space.
+(And there's lots of kernel accounting to do before you can 'return' to a new process in user space.)